cmhungsteve/SSTDA/README.md

 ---
 ## Citation
-If you find this repository useful, please cite our paper:
+If you find this repository useful, please cite our papers:
 ```
 @inproceedings{chen2020action,
   title={Action Segmentation with Joint Self-Supervised Temporal Domain Adaptation},